19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Restrained.md

 - It has [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md) on [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) checks.
 - If the cause of the restrain becomes impossible then the [Restrained]() condition ends.
 - *(Ex. a creature that has you grappled is push out of range)*

+When a creature becomes restrained, it makes a [DC](../Core%20Procedures/DC.md) 10 [Concentration](../../Magic/Spells/Concentration.md) check.